Philogy/philogy.github.io/_posts/2023-03-16-selector-switches.md

 **Note:** _the gas cost does not include the cost to read the selector as I don't consider that part of the "dispatcher" and it's required regardless of the type of dispatcher you create._

+> **Update**:
+> The above gas cost figures are no longer fully accurate for METH's function dispatcher.
+This is
+> because for certain methods with checks e.g. `transfer`, METH now combines the selector-check with
+> the balance-check to save on gas by reducing the amount of unique `JUMPI` instructions.
+The cost
+> of the `JUMPI` is therefore no longer solely carried by the dispatcher and is in practice reduced
+> depending how you want to attribute its costs.
+{: .prompt-info}

 The dispatcher is so efficient because of how the selectors are laid out.
 Specifically, the highest 8-bits of the selectors are unique for all functions.
 8-bits or 0-255 is a small enough range where the locations for the selector checks still fit into the 24kB contract size limit.
 The unique bits